Thaddeus Young

-Thaddeus Charles Young Sr. (born June 21, 1988) is an American professional basketball player who last played for the Phoenix Suns of the National Basketball Association (NBA).
+Thaddeus Charles Young Sr. (born June 21, 1988) is an American former professional basketball player.
 He played college basketball for the Georgia Tech Yellow Jackets, before being selected 12th overall in the 2007 NBA draft by the Philadelphia 76ers.
+In 2018, Young became the 5th player in NBA history with at least 800 games to average 13.5 points, 5.9 Rebounds, 1.4 steals, 49% FGS, and 30% 3PT FGS, after Larry Bird, Magic Johnson, Michael Jordan, and LeBron James.

 Early life

 Young was born to Lula Hall and Felton Young in New Orleans, Louisiana.
 His family moved to Memphis, Tennessee when Young was in fourth grade.
 His father played basketball for Jacksonville University from 1976 to 1978, and was selected by the Buffalo Braves in the 8th round of the 1978 NBA draft.

 High school career

 Young began playing varsity basketball in the eighth grade, and while attending Mitchell High School, he rose to the top of the high school player ranks.
-His athletic honors included being named to the all-state team three times, being named the TSSAA Class AA "Mr. Basketball" in 2005, being named the 2006 Tennessee Gatorade Player of the Year and being named to the McDonald's High School All-American Team.
+His athletic honors included being named to the all-state team three times, being named the TSSAA Class AA "Mr. Basketball" in 2005, being named the 2006 Tennessee Gatorade Player of the Year and being named to the McDonald's All-American Game.
 In 2006, he led Mitchell's basketball team to the TSSAA Class AA finals against Liberty Technology Magnet High School.
 As a senior, he averaged 26.9 points, 13.8 rebounds, 4.1 assists, 4.3 steals and 3.6 blocks per game.
 He was an excellent overall athlete at Mitchell who also excelled in cross country in his junior year.
 Young was an exceptional student at Mitchell who graduated with a 4.3 GPA.
 Coming out of high school Young was one of the most prized recruits of the 2006 freshman class.